 As we introduced in the previous CJO posts, the Chinese court system is such a hierarchical organization that the lower-level judges must obey the superiors.
 For example, the superiors have the power to review the judgment drafted by the lower-level judges and decide whether to approve the judgment.
 This is called the “Review and Approval of Judgment System”, or the Judgment Issuance System with distinct Chinese characteristics.

 This means that in China, you have to convince not only the judge who is handling the case in court, but also those superiors at different levels behind him/her.
 And the latter never appear in court.

 The Judicial Accountability System attempts to revoke the power of senior judicial officials to interfere with the judge’s hearing of cases.
-The so-called Judicial Accountability System means “he who has tried the case shall decide the case, and he who makes the judgment shall be held accountable” (让审理者裁判，由裁判者负责).
+The so-called Judicial Accountability System means “he who hears the case shall make the judgment and be liable therefor” (让审理者裁判，由裁判者负责).

 On the one hand, the Judicial Accountability System tries to ensure judges’ independent exercise of their adjudicative power.

 The Communist Party of China (CPC) and the SPC explained that the judicial reform is to delocalize, that is, to prevent local governments and local party organizations at all levels as well as their leadership from interfering with judicial activities, for instance, intervening in the specific case trial.
 The judicial reform is also to de-bureaucratization, that is, insiders of the judicial organs shall never interfere with the cases that other people are handling in violation of laws.

 It is precisely for these two goals that judges must be entitled to the independent exercise of adjudicative power.
 To this end, the SPC requires all courts across the country to abolish the “Review and Approval of Judgment System”.

 On the other hand, the Judicial Accountability System also requires supervision of judges’ adjudicative power.